AdityaTak77/Soccer-Player-Re-Identification/README.md

-# 🎯 Multi-View Player Tracking with YOLOv11 & DeepSORT
+# 🎯 Multi-View Player Tracking with YOLOv11 with DeepSORT and RESNET50

-This project implements a high-performance multi-view player tracking pipeline using a fine-tuned YOLOv11 model and DeepSORT.
+This project implements a high-performance multi-view player tracking pipeline using a fine-tuned YOLOv11 model with Deepsort and Resnet50.
 It is capable of detecting and tracking players across multiple camera angles — such as broadcast and tacticam feeds — with consistent ID assignment and exportable tracking metadata.

+---
+## Accuracy
+YOLOv11 Detection Accuracy (Tracked Detection Rate): 28.89% ResNet-50 Feature Consistency Accuracy (Average): 99.70%

  ---
 ## 🧠 Overview

 The goal is to identify and track all players in real-time across two synchronized football match videos.
 Each detected player is assigned a consistent ID which persists across frames.
 The system outputs both annotated video and structured JSON logs for downstream analytics, tactical modeling, or video indexing.